-Must possess a current valid Louisiana license to practice in the following fields of expertise: 1.
-Registered dietician; 2.
-Speech therapist; 3.
-Occupational therapist; 4.
-Physical therapist; 5.
-Social worker; and 6.
-Psychologist.
+- 1. Registered dietician;

+- 2. Speech therapist;

+- 3. Occupational therapist;

+- 4. Physical therapist;

+- 5. Social worker; and

+- 6. Psychologist.

 Professionals are able to enroll individually and/or be linked to an agency.
-Professionals must have one-year experience in delivering services to persons with developmental disabilities based on the following criteria: Enrolled agency Employed or contracted by Home and Community- Based Service Provider (Personal Care Attendant Module, Supervised Independent Living Module or Home Health agency 1.
-Verification that every professional meets the one-year experience requirement for delivering services to persons with developmental disabilities; Individual Enrollment Professional Services Full-time employment gained in advanced and accredited training programs (i.e., masters or residency level training programs) which includes services for persons with developmental disabilities); Paid, full-time professional experience in specialized Provider Type 41: Registered Dietician Specialty 4R: Registered Dietician service/treatment settings for persons with developmental disabilities (i.e., intermediate care facilities for persons with developmental disabilities); 4.
-Paid, full-time professional experience in multi-disciplinary programs for persons with developmental Provider Type 39: Speech Therapist Specialty 71: Speech Therapy disabilities (i.e., mental health treatment programs for persons with dual diagnosis-mental illness and developmental disabilities); 5.
-Paid, full-time professional experience in specialized educational, vocational and therapeutic programs or Provider Type 37: Occupational Therapist Specialty 74: 6.
+Professionals must have one-year experience in delivering services to persons with developmental disabilities based on the following criteria:

+- 1. Verification that every professional meets the one-year experience requirement for delivering services to persons with developmental disabilities; - 2.
+Full-time employment gained in advanced and accredited training programs (i.e., masters or residency level training programs) which includes services for persons with developmental disabilities); - 3.
+Paid, full-time professional experience in specialized service/treatment settings for persons with developmental disabilities (i.e., intermediate care facilities for persons with developmental disabilities); - 4.
+Paid, full-time professional experience in multidisciplinary programs for persons with developmental disabilities (i.e., mental health treatment programs for persons with dual diagnosis-mental illness and developmental disabilities); - 5.
+Paid, full-time professional experience in specialized educational, vocational and therapeutic programs or settings for persons with developmental disabilities (i.e., school special education program); and - 6.
 Two years of part-time experience (minimum of 20 hours per week) may be substituted for one year of full-time experience.

-Occupational Therapy Provider Type 35: Physical Therapist Specialty 65: Individual Physical Items that do not qualify for the required experience:1.
-Volunteer professional experience; and2.
+Items that do not qualify for the required experience:

+- 1. Volunteer professional experience; and - 2.
 Experience gained in caring for a relative or friend with developmental disabilities.

-Therapy Provider Type 73: Social Worker Specialty 73: Social Work If a professional chooses to link to an agency, the agency must be licensed by the LDH as one of the following: Provider Type 31:
+If a professional chooses to link to an agency, the agency must be licensed by the LDH as one of the following: